-If only I had known much earlier about how to make pate at home because it’s so drop dead simple!
+If only I had known much earlier about how to make pate at home because it is so drop dead simple!
 Piece of cake really.
 Bake the chicken livers, add extra flavors, blend it and done.

 This pate was extremely creamy, almost had a foie gras kind of texture to it.

 Great spread for a sandwich!
-I’ll be doing this more regularly from now on.
-Maybe I’ll add orange zest next time… Or beer.
+I will be doing this more regularly from now on.
+Maybe I will add orange zest next time… Or beer.
 Hmmm, food for thought.

 Find other chicken liver pate recipes below my recipe by other food bloggers!